-The surge in e-commerce demand has significantly impacted relationships between businesses and carriers.
-More parcels are being shipped every day and world events such as the Covid-19 pandemic of 2020 have pushed this trend even further.
+The surge in demand for e-commerce has significantly impacted relationships between businesses and carriers.
+More parcels are being shipped every day and world events such as the Covid-19 pandemic pushed this trend even further.
 Even if you were happy with your parcel contract before, now may be the time to renegotiate to ensure that you are getting competitive rates.

 When you enter into a contract with a parcel carrier, generally both parties will be at least partially satisfied with the agreement.
 However, as time goes by, things can change.
 You may be in a position where you need to change some of the terms in your contract.